President Iohannis says good news everyone wants agreement, still lot to negotiate

 President Klaus Iohannis said Sunday that the leaders of the 27 member states of the European Union want an agreement on an economic recovery plan after the coronavirus pandemic, but there is still much to negotiate because they are "very complicated" issues.

-"The good news, in my opinion, is that everyone wants us to reach an agreement, but from here to an actual agreement it seems that there is still a lot to negotiate, there are very complicated issues - just so people understand why no agreement has yet been reached," Iohannis said on Sunday in Brussels at a meeting of the leaders of the 27 member states of the European Union where discussions were underway on a post-coronavirus economic recovery plan.
+"The good news, in my opinion, is that everyone wants us to reach an agreement, but from here to an actual agreement it seems that there is still a lot to negotiate, there are very complicated issues - just so people understand why no agreement has yet been reached, We are not just talking about the amount, about amounts; we are talking, for instance, very heatedly, about the proportion between grants, ie funds, practically non-reimbursable, and loans for each country and a total amount.
+There is a lot of discussion about the conditions for granting these amounts, the so-called conditions for managing or governing the funds, where, of course, some want a lighter approach, more based on national approaches, while others want a very strict control by the European Council or the European Commission, so the problems are complicated," Iohannis said on Sunday in Brussels at a meeting of the leaders of the 27 member states of the European Union where discussions were underway on a post-coronavirus economic recovery plan.

+He added that, on the other hand, for the granting of European funds, "many states request a close connection with the verification of the rule of law, which is a matter that has led to many discussions."

+"As a side note, the rule of law is not a problem with Romania and we do not oppose a connection, because, fortunately, the issue of the rule of law has been resolved in a positive way by last year's referendum and the political changes that took place.
+So, well, we're fine with that," Iohannis said.

 He added that negotiations will continue on Sunday and said that for Romania the themes are the same: more funds for cohesion and agriculture.